-Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
+Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or general election or both.
 You may also submit a written request in the form of a letter or you may apply for an absentee ballot online at MyVote.wi.gov.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
 You may make application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.

-Making application to receive an absentee ballot by mail
+Making application to receive an absentee ballot by mail.

 The deadline for making application to receive an absentee ballot by mail is:

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
-If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.
+If this applies to you, contact your municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

-Voting an absentee ballot in person
+Voting an absentee ballot in person:

-The first day to vote an absentee ballot in the clerk’s office is:
+The first day to vote an absentee ballot in the clerk’s office: Tuesday, October 20, 2020

 The last day to vote an absentee ballot in the clerk’s office is: Sunday, November 1, 2020 (individual clerks may cease in-person absentee voting on an earlier date)

 No in-person absentee voting may occur on the day before the election.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on April 7, 2020.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on November 3, 2020.
 Any ballots received after the polls close will not be counted.